 Another hallmark of public broadcasting is a willingness to engage and consider multiple viewpoints.
 Are some of the interviewers/reporters/hosts a bit liberal?
 Yes.
 Do they wear their preferences on their sleeve at times?
 Also yes.
 Does that mean they are ineffective in drawing out an interesting discussion to consider these differences in views?
 Decidedly not.

 I have heard any number of PBS shows where the host clearly disagrees with the guest, but that disagreement is used to foster conversation, not cow the person into submission.
-Can you imagine this interchange occuring on PBS?
+Can you imagine this interchange occurring on PBS?